-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). o Yes 🗵 No
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). o Yes  No

-The aggregate market value of the voting and non-voting common equity held by non-affiliates of the registrant, based on the closing price for such stock as reported on the NASDAQ Global Market on June 30, 2017, the last business day of the registrant's most recently completed second quarter, was: \$21.5 million.
+The aggregate market value of the voting and non-voting common stock held by non-affiliates of the registrant, computed based on the closing price for such stock as reported on the Nasdaq Global Market on June 29, 2018, the last business day of the registrant's most recently completed second quarter, was approximately: \$73.4 million.

-As of February 21, 2018 there were 12,354,014 shares of the registrant's common stock, par value \$0.001 per share, outstanding.
+As of March 26, 2019 there were 22,260,301 outstanding shares of the registrant's common stock, par value \$0.001 per share which is the only outstanding capital stock of the registrant.